top of page

 Hi, my name is Leah Fulton (she/they).
 My name is spelled a bit differently from how it is pronounced.
 I answer to both Lay-uh, or Lee-uh, but I prefer Lay-uh.

-I intended to go to post-secondary to study engineering, but I quickly realized my curiosity was driven by people and places, not just their spaces.
-From 2026-2020, I studied in the Bachelor of Community Design and completed an Honours in Urban Design and Planning, with a minor in Geography.
-During this time, I completed a cross-institutional exchange and travelled overseas to the University of Western Australia to learn how they live down under.
-Complementary to my degree, I earned a Certificate in Geographic Information Systems (GIS), where I developed a spatial problem-solving lens to planning issues.
-These skills were applied in both housing and landscape connectivity projects post-graduation.
+I intended to go to post-secondary to study engineering, but I quickly realized my curiosity was driven by people and places.
+I enrolled in the Bachelor of Community Design and completed an Honours in Urban Design and Planning, with a minor in Geography.
+During this time, I completed a cross-institutional exchange and travelled overseas to the University of Western Australia to better understand rural and remote coastal economies.

 Despite living so close to the ocean my entire life, there was a clear gap for me - what happens beyond the shoreline?
 As such, I continued my studies in the Marine Affairs Program, Master of Marine Management, at Dalhousie University, where I worked closely with Coastal Action to understand the economic impacts and spatial distribution of abandoned, lost, or otherwise discarded fishing gear (ALDFG) in Canada's most productive lobster fishing area (LFA).
 To make this research accessible to fishers at the local and global levels, this work was translated into an ArcGIS Story Map and submitted to the 2021 ArcGIS StoryMaps Competition for Restoring our Oceans, where it won 1st place in the University Track.